 Jung came to the conclusion that the human psyche was androgynous, it consisted of both masculine and feminine aspects.
 The feminine aspect of the male is called the Anima and the male aspect of the feminine is called the Animus.

-As a consequence of ego-development generally being focused on gender identification, the projections and expectations of such identification within any specific culture, stereotyping, and overall the collective identification common to all cultures, can result in, the masculine element in the woman and the feminine element in the man to remain unconscious and undifferentiated.
-This generally results in these aspects of one’s psychological make up being either projected outwards onto an external object, or “other” or it may lead to identification with that aspect.
+As a consequence of ego-development generally focused on gender identification, the projections, and expectations of such identification within any specific culture, stereotyping, and overall collective identification common to all cultures, can result in, the masculine element in the woman, and the feminine element in the man to remain unconscious and undifferentiated.
+This generally results in aspects of one’s psychological make up being either projected outwards onto an external object, or “other” or it may lead to identification with that aspect.

-When it leads to identification with that aspect it may be that a woman takes on the traits of the angry and rejecting Father and acts out these parts in a relationship, using these as a control mechanism and leaving her devoid of her precious vulnerability and capacity to feel and provide nurturing, she regards her vulnerability as a weakness and it becomes repressed.
+When it leads to identification with anger a woman may perceive anger as strength, causing her to take on the traits of the angry, or rejecting Father.
+These parts then become acted out in a relationship, using control, which leaves her devoid of her precious vulnerability, and capacity to feel and provide nurturing.
+She may regard her vulnerability as a weakness, and it becomes repressed.
 This can be acted out in the home or in the workplace.

-Sadly our society encourages this mechanism and uses it for its own gains, we as women fall prey to the illusion of power and control and sacrifice our femininity to the ambitious corporate world.
+Sadly our society encourages this mechanism, and uses it for its own gains, we as women fall prey to the illusion of power, and control, and learn to sacrifice our femininity to the ambitious corporate world.

 The same is true for the Man who may have an emotionally unavailable Mother, an angry Mother or a cold Mother; there are many complexes, which result in different archetypal figures of Mother and Father.